 Creative direction

 You choose the direction that's right.
-We then develop it into a complete identity system.
+We then develop it into the full identity system.

 Visual identity system